wernerturing/multi-delogo/docs/en/README.md

 If you are not at a filter's start frame and make any change to the filter, a new filter is added.

+You can change the starting frame of a filter by using the *start frame* field.

 To remove a filter, select it and press the button with the minus sign below the filter list.

 To move quickly between filters, use the arrows below the filter list.